nevrome/bleiglas/README.md

 # bleiglas

-bleiglas is an R package that provides some helper functions for 3D tessellation and subsequent cutting of the resulting polygons along one dimension for plotting.
-The workflow is described below:
+bleiglas is an R package that provides some helper functions for 3D tessellation with [voro++](http://math.lbl.gov/voro++/) and subsequent horizontal cutting of the resulting polygons for plotting.
+The general workflow is described below.

 ### Get some data